GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/co2Injection/Example.rst

 ---------------

 We define a **CellElementRegion** pointing to the cell block defining the reservoir mesh, and a **WellElementRegion** for the well.
-The two regions contain a list of constitutive models names.
+The two regions contain a list of constitutive model names.

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/multiphysics/integratedTests/SimpleCo2InjTutorial.xml
   :language: xml